 Now that you've looked at the chart above, let's take a more in-depth look at some of the data from the Fresno Cost vs. Value report as prepared by Remodeling Magazine!

-Expand existing 35-square-foot bathroom to 100 square feet within the existing house footprint.
+Expand the existing 35-square-foot bathroom to 100 square feet within the existing house footprint.
 Relocate all fixtures.
 Include 42x42-inch neo-angle shower with ceramic tile walls with accent strip, recessed shower caddy, body-spray fixtures, and frameless glass enclosure.
-Include freestanding soaker tub with high-end faucets; stone countertop with two sinks; two mirrored medicine cabinets with lighting; a compartmentalized commode area with one-piece toilet; and a humidistat-controlled exhaust fan.
+Include a freestanding soaker tub with high-end faucets; a stone countertop with two sinks; two mirrored medicine cabinets with lighting; a compartmentalized commode area with a one-piece toilet; and a humidistat-controlled exhaust fan.
 Use all color fixtures.
 Use larger matching ceramic tiles on the floor laid on diagonal with ceramic tile base molding.
 Add general and spot lighting including waterproof shower fixture.
 Cabinetry shall include a custom drawer base and wall cabinets.
-Extend HVAC system, and include electric in-floor heating.
-An upscale remodeling project such as this in the Fresno area will generally be in the range of $71,845 and you can expect an ROI of $25,357 when you sell your home.
+Extend the HVAC system, and include electric in-floor heating.
+An upscale remodeling project such as this in the Fresno area will generally be in the range of $75,000 and you can expect an ROI of $44,931 when you sell your home.

-Add 6x8-foot bathroom over crawlspace with poured concrete walls.
-Use cultured-stone vanity top with molded sink; standard chrome faucets; 30x60-inch white fiberglass tub/shower with ceramic tile surround; single-lever temperature and pressure-balanced faucet; white low-profile toilet; general and spot lighting; electrical wiring to code; mirrored medicine cabinet; linen storage closet or cabinet; painted trim; ceramic tile floor.
-If you want this kind of midrange bathroom addition, you should expect to pay about $54,518.
+Add a 6x8-foot bathroom over a crawlspace with poured concrete walls.
+Use cultured-stone vanity top with molded sink; standard chrome faucets; 30x60-inch white fiberglass tub/shower with ceramic tile surround; single-lever temperature and pressure-balanced faucet; white low-profile toilet; general and spotlighting; electrical wiring to code; mirrored medicine cabinet; linen storage closet or cabinet; painted trim; ceramic tile floor.
+If you want this kind of midrange bathroom addition, you should expect to pay about $85,000.

 Cost of an Upscale Bathroom Addition

-Add new 100-square-foot master bath to existing master bedroom over crawlspace.
+Add a new 100-square-foot master bath to the existing master bedroom over a crawlspace.
 Include 42x42-inch neo-angle shower with ceramic tile walls, accent strip, recessed shower caddy, body-spray fixtures, and frameless glass enclosure.
-Put in freestanding soaker tub with high-end faucets; stone countertop with two sinks; two mirrored medicine cabinets with lighting; a compartmentalized commode area with one-piece toilet; and a humidistat-controlled exhaust fan.
+Put in a freestanding soaker tub with high-end faucets; stone countertop with two sinks; two mirrored medicine cabinets with lighting; a compartmentalized commode area with a one-piece toilet; and a humidistat-controlled exhaust fan.
 Use larger matching ceramic tiles on the floor, laid on diagonal with ceramic tile base molding.
-Add general and spot lighting and waterproof shower fixture.
-Cabinetry has custom drawer base, wall cabinets.
+Add general and spotlighting and waterproof shower fixture.
+Cabinetry has a custom drawer base, and wall cabinets.
 Extend HVAC.
 Electric in-floor heating.
-If you want this kind of upscale bathroom addition, you should expect to pay about $98,907.
+If you want this kind of upscale bathroom addition, you should expect to pay about $110,000+.

-Obviously, your specific costs will vary from these figures depending on the size, complexity, and scope of your particular project.
-But this gives you a starting point for budgeting and thinking about what you might really want to do to improve and upgrade your bathroom.
+Your specific costs will vary from these figures depending on the size, complexity, and scope of your particular project.
+But this gives you a starting point for budgeting and thinking about what you might want to do to improve and upgrade your bathroom.